Sustainability Policy

 Support of urban wildlife and insects

-We have planted purple coneflowers, blueberries and lavender which are pollinator friendly plants on our terrace.
-(Purchased via the RHS, supporting their charitable work.)
-We also have bee friendly mint, chives, rosemary and thyme growing and partially in bloom.
+We have planted citrus fruits and lavender which are pollinator friendly plants on our terrace.
+(Lavender purchased via the RHS, supporting their charitable work.)
+We also have bee friendly mint, sage, rosemary and thyme growing and partially in bloom.

 Local Community and Social Impacts